BrightBoost/handson-spring/frontend/project.md

 ---

 ### **3. `Issue` Entity (`Issue.java`)**
 This entity represents an issue connected to a user.
-It has an Long id, String description, String category, List<User> users.
+It has an Long id, String description, String category, User user.

 ---